 Elderly white males have the highest probability of being married, elderly black females the least.
-In addition, once married, black females are most likely to be widowed, white males the least.
-Black persons are much more likely to be either single, separated, or divorced than are white persons.
+Black females are most likely to be widowed, white males the least.
+In addition, black persons are much more likely to be either single, separated, or divorced than are white persons.

-Relatively small numbers of elderly live in intergenerational households with children or with other relatives, although this percentage does increase with advancing age, particularly for older
+Relatively small numbers of elderly live in intergenerational households with children or with other relatives, although this percentage does increase with advancing age, particularly for older women.